Robert III of Scotland: Early life

-John Stewart was born around the year 1337 to Robert, Steward of Scotland and heir presumptive to the throne, and his wife Elizabeth Mure.
+John Stewart was born around the year 1337 to Robert, Steward of Scotland, and heir presumptive to the throne, and his wife Elizabeth Mure.
 Robert's mother Marjorie and her half-brother, David II, were the children of the first Bruce king, Robert I.

 Robert Stewart and Elizabeth Mure were married in 1336 by traditional marriage, recognized as legally binding but not recognized by the Church.
 The marriage was criticized for being uncanonical, so they married a second time in 1349, after receiving a papal dispensation from Pope Clement VI dated 22 November 1347.
-Therefore, although their children were actually legitimate, having been born after the first marriage of their parents, John, his three brothers and six sisters were legitimised by their parents' second Church-sanctioned marriage.
+Therefore, although their children were legitimate, having been born after the first marriage of their parents, John, his three brothers and six sisters were legitimised by their parents' second Church-sanctioned marriage.
 Styled Lord of Kyle, John is first recorded in the 1350s as the commander of a campaign in the Lordship of Annandale to re-establish Scottish control over English occupied territory.
 In 1363, he joined his father along with the earls of Douglas and March in a failed insurrection against Robert's uncle, David II.
 The reasons for the rebellion were varied.
-In 1362, David II supported several of his royal favorites in their titles to lands in the Stewart earldom of Monteith and thwarted Stewart claims to the earldom of Fife.
+In 1362, David II supported several of his royal favourites in their titles to lands in the Stewart earldom of Monteith and thwarted Stewart claims to the earldom of Fife.
 The King's involvement and eventual marriage with Margaret Drummond may also have represented a threat in the Steward's own earldom of Strathearn where the Drummonds also had interests, while Douglas and March mistrusted David's intentions towards them.
 These nobles were also unhappy at the king's squandering of funds provided to him for his ransom, and with the prospect that they could be sent to England as guarantors for the ransom payments.
-The dissension between the King and the Stewarts looked to have been settled before the end of spring 1367.
+The friction between the King and the Stewarts looked to have been settled before the end of spring 1367.